-I have had depression since I was a teenager and have developed and shared strategies to cope and learn to live with it.
+I’m Jessy, a qualified BACP person-centred counsellor, a mum, a photographer and someone who has lived with depression since I was a teenager and have developed and shared strategies to cope and learn to live with it.

 I am driven to help others in need.
 Much like if you see someone stumble and fall, you go to help them, I feel like I do that for people who have stumbled emotionally.